RavenEsc/OIDC-learning/README.md

     branches:
 # Don't Forget to check if the main branch you commit to has "main" as a name. "master" is a common default main branch.
       - main
-# Add your org and workspace here. the TF token currently is for the secret variable you add in the repo settings from the generated API token
+# Add your org and workspace here. the TF token currently is for the secret variable you add in the repo settings from the generated API token (Step 8)
 env:
   TF_CLOUD_ORGANIZATION: "[_your_name_]-personal-org"
   TF_API_TOKEN: "${{ secrets.TF_API_TOKEN }}"